chaintrails/celestia-validator-playbooks/README.md

 # Post Deployment Guide

-After successfully deploying your nodes, follow these steps to configure your nodes for optimal operation and security.
  The process involves obtaining identifiers for your nodes and configuring Sentry and Validator nodes for proper network interaction.

 ## Obtaining Node Identifiers